 This includes some causes which are made by both the owners and contractors or situations that are really beyond their control.

-Summary: The common reason for filing a construction claim is always because of a dispute between an owner and a contractor.
+Summary: The common reason for filing a construction claim is always because of a dispute or disagreements between an owner and a contractor.

 Prevention happens during the drafting of contract documents and development of project plan.
 The goal is to establish an aligned purpose and to determine the risk factors of construction claims.